csi-greifflab/negative-class-optimization/Readme.md

 1. Generate the Miniabsolut dataset(s).
 Each MiniAbsolut dataset is a subset of the Absolut dataset with a specific number of samples per class for easier further assembly of training and test datasets, having already splitted training and test data, and removing duplicates and possible intersections.
 The script generates the datasets and saves them to `data/MiniAbsolut` and `data/MiniAbsolut_Splits`.
 Run:

 ```
+# Build main dataset components, based on Absolut, called collectively MiniAbsolut
 python scripts/script_01_build_datasets.py miniabsolut 15000 5000
 # For testing we recommend: python scripts/script_01_build_datasets.py miniabsolut 50 10
 ```

+TODO: ADD TEST/DEMO Instructions.
+Note: the experimental datasets and the epitope-based datasets are build using notebooks ...
+TODO 012c -> TODO: test on server if works now, just the dataset generation (running can test later).

 2. Train the various models on the various datasets.
 SN10 and Logistic Regression models are trained.
 Datasets: Absolut data, experimental data, shuffled controls, single epitope-only data, TODO.
 Results are saved at TODO (Frozen_...).

+TODO: RERUN ON Server the generation of train/test data for ML (no uid)

 ```
 # SN10: Absolut Synthetic Dataset